Servant leadership – by Deborah Barnard

 If you’re trying to be a servant leader, it’s important to check in with yourself and see if you’re really doing it.
 There are a few questions you can ask yourself, and things you can test for, to check you’re really being a servant leader, and how it’s working:

 Are those served growing as persons?

 Are they more likely to become servant leaders themselves?

 Servant leadership, emotional labor, and glue work

 Emotional labor, strictly defined, is “about performing or deliberately obscuring emotions at work” (this BBC article gives more detail).
-However, it has come to mean empathetic and caring work more generally.
+However, it has come to mean empathetic and caring work more generally - this is the current popular usage of the term.
 Glue work is the additional work, outside of your core job responsibilities, that still needs doing.
 This can be anything from cleaning up the office kitchen, to acting as liaison between two teams.

 Servant leadership involves a lot of emotional labor and glue work.
 There is a tendency to associate this type of work with women, and with not being well-rewarded.
 Adopting a servant leadership approach is one step towards fixing this.
 It raises the value of emotional labor and glue work, making it a promotable, career-enhancing skill.